Angola

 ☀️ Climate

 Averag yearly temperature is ☀️ 22 °C and hot.
-Current 3 months (November, December and January) average is ☀️ 23 °C and hot.
-Current season (fall) is ☀️ 23 °C and hot.
+Current 3 months (December, January and February) average is ☀️ 23 °C and hot.
+Current season (winter) is ☀️ 23 °C and hot.

 Yearly average | 22 °C ☀️ |